pacyL2K19/rpg-game/README.md

 # Rpg-Game Microverse capstone project

-# weather-app
+# Escape Game

-> This project is part of Javascript Module with the aim of building an advanced a Weather App that display details about weather of a typed city - town
+> This project is a 2D Game built in Javacript and Phaser 3, the player has to escape the **Monster** while picking stars

 <p align="center">
     <a href="https://img.shields.io/badge/Microverse-blueviolet" alt="Contributors">